 What are the best alternatives to HighRadius for cash forecasting?

-For enterprises that want AR-driven forecast accuracy without 3-6 month implementation timelines, Transformance CashPulse forecasts from processed AR data and deploys in 4-8 weeks.
+For enterprises that want a real net cash forecast across both AR and AP without 3-6 month implementation timelines, Transformance CashPulse forecasts from your real AR and AP data using granular, multi-horizon models and deploys in 4-8 weeks.
 Anaplan is the alternative for complex multi-scenario planning needs.
 Kyriba works best when treasury management (bank connectivity, payment automation) is the primary requirement rather than AR automation.

 Take Action: Choose the Right 13 Week Cash Flow Forecast Tool